“If today you hear his voice, harden not your hearts.” Psalm 95

 Even on the most beautiful days of the whole year – the days when summer is changing into fall – the crickets spread the rumor of sadness and change.

-Jesus too is telling us that to love our neighbor as ourselves – we too must change to attain an “eternal life” – that is a summer without end!
+Jesus, too, is telling us that to love our neighbor as ourselves – we also must change to attain an “eternal life” – that is summer without end!

 Santa Catalina School, Monterey, CA.